 The last, the pesantren have already strengthened the close relations between kyai and santri to help convey the messages of Islam.
 Some of the strategies are by performing routine Islamic preaching by kyai and opening regular session for santri to consult their problems with kyai.
 Moreover, the meeting and interaction of kyai with santri after five times prayers also make santri become closer and have no barrier to communicate with kyai.
 Usually, kyai will also summon for and ask about the news of santri condition informally.

 For the pesantren in Malang, these efforts are essential in order to prepare the generations who can prevent and face the threat of terrorism.
-In the various occasion, kyai convey the messages of Islam to the santri in order to fully following the Islamic lifestyle.
+In the various occasion, kyai convey the messages of Islam to the santri to fully following the Islamic lifestyle.
 Either in his preaching or informal communication, kyai ask the santri to spread and show the spirit of peace during their interaction with their friends, family and society.

 However, the model of the relationship between kyai and santri is not only close but also is coloured by the authority.
 A kyai becomes a role model for santri to prepare their future profile.
 Therefore, they become very close and santri learn a lot from kyai about how to position themselves within society.
 With this model, kyai has prepared the santri to face the issues of terrorism.